Please ensure Javascript is enabled for purposes of website accessibility

 Overview

 This Engineering course is designed to prepare you for T Level study.
-It is a one year course including a project and work experience.
+It is a one year course that includes a project and work experience.

 A grade 4 in Mathematics is essential alongside three GCSE’s at grade 3 including, English and Science.